 It is not unusual to take exams more than once.
 Be sure to have your scores sent to all the schools you are applying to for admission.
+It may take a few weeks after testing for your scores to reach the institution.

-- Websites offering free test preparation are available. - It may take a few weeks after testing for your scores to reach the institution. - Post-9/11 and Montgomery GI Bills® may be used to pay the cost of many required entrance examinations. - Students with documented disabilities may be eligible to receive accommodations, i.e., Braille tests, large print, extended time, etc. when taking entrance exams.
+Post-9/11 and Montgomery GI Bills® may be used to pay the cost of many required entrance examinations.
+Students with documented disabilities may be eligible to receive accommodations, i.e., Braille tests, large print, extended time, etc. when taking entrance exams.